quandao92/full-stack-on-prem-cv-mlops/README.md

 Noteworthy: `input_img`, `raw_hm_img`, and `overlaid_img` are base64-encoded images stored as strings. `uae_feats` and `bbsd_feats` are arrays of embedding features for our drift detection algorithms.

 <img src="./files/dl_service_erd.png">

+# Troubleshooting
+- If you face `ImportError: /lib/aarch64-linux-gnu/libGLdispatch.so.0: cannot allocate memory in static TLS block` error, try `export LD_PRELOAD=/lib/aarch64-linux-gnu/libGLdispatch.so.0` then rerun your script.